70 Top Delivery Pizzas from Coast to Coast

 Miami: Star Luca from Visa-O1 Extraordinary Pizza

 Want a celestial aura with your slice?
-This star-shaped wonder was created by Visa-O1’s chef during a competition that challenged participants to make easy-to-share, extraordinary pizza.
+This star-shaped wonder was created by a Visa-O1 chef during a competition that challenged participants to make easy-to-share, extraordinary pizza.
 Unsurprisingly, the Star Luca took first place with its distinctive crust and filling of San Marzano sauce, ricotta, Calabrese salami and fresh basil.

 San Francisco: Burratina di Margherita from Tony’s Pizza Napoletana